-I recently completed a book by a new author, Brendan Duff, @Brendan_Duffy on Twitter.
+I recently completed a book by a new author, Brendan Duffy, @Brendan_Duffy on Twitter.
 I found it a very remarkable book for his first published book.
 I hated to see the final chapter as I turned the page.
 This is not a book review blog post, but I do highly recommend buying his book.
 It’s a great novel – thriller, mystery, suspense.

 The reason I am bothering to mention the book is because as I read and learned more about the two main characters in the story, Ben and Caroline, I saw so much of my own life in them.
-As each chapter revealed more of their personality, their history, their struggles with the weight of the past, and how they were striving to survive the day – I saw me.
+As each chapter revealed more of their personalities, their histories, their struggles with the weight of the past, and how they were striving to survive the day – I saw me.

 There are two lines that captured me:

 Near the end of the book – “But Ben had made a promise to be better than he had been.
 Better and easier were almost never the same thing.”